 1. On campus branch or format collections

 - Digital and Multimedia Center: video materials are popular for instructional purposes

-- Special Collections: materials related to social movements and popular psychology
+- Murray and Hong Special Collections: materials related to social movements and popular psychology

 Popular psychology and self-help books are collected sparingly and with great discretion for the circulating social work collection.
 A small and select number of circulating books may be collected in order to support the campus community and titles that may be used by social workers to educate clientele, such as materials to support the work of the MSU Safe Place (relationship violence).

 - Government Documents: social policy related materials and statistics